Conference Presenters

 Esther co-founded the worldwide research network on Integrative Medicine and Antimicrobial resistance (GIFTS-AMR).
 Esther’s Publications (ORCID): https://orcid.org/0000-0002-5330-5735

-Dr Michel Van Wassenhoven
+Dr Michel Van Wassenhoven, MD

 Dr. Michel Van Wassenhoven is the Project Coordinator at DynHom (Research group), conducting basic research on homeopathic medicines.
 He is the Former President of FAMHP (Federal Agency for Medicines and Health Products) and the former President of the professional Union: Unio homeopathica Belgica, Brussels, Belgium.
 He is founder of the European Committee for Homeopathy and also served as the Research secretary of the LMHI (Liga Medicorum Homeopathica Internationalis).